marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Using dependencies
-This section explains how to install dependencies from a requirements file, which is useful when setting up a project on a new machine or collaborating with others.
+Install dependencies from a requirements file, when setting up a project on a new machine or collaborating with others.

 1. Install dependencies from requirements file:
    ```